seandekerr/Solar-Design-Portfolio/README.md

 This repository contains examples of my residential and commercial solar PV designs, created using OpenSolar, CAD tools, and industry-standard single-line diagrams (SLDs).

 ## Project 1: Residential Grid-Tied System
-A complete design and shading analysis for a residential property.
 * **Tools Used:** OpenSolar
 * **System Type:** Grid-Tied Residential
 * **Documentation Included:**